RasaHQ/rasa/docs/user-guide/rasa-tutorial.rst

    rasa init --no-prompt

-The ``rasa init`` command creates the files that a Rasa project needs.
+The ``rasa init`` command creates all the files that a Rasa project needs.
 If you leave out the ``--no-prompt`` flag you will be asked some questions about how you want your project to be set up.